Meem007/Python-Resource-for-Beginners/README.md

 <br>
 `	print("Five is greater than two")`

-wrong Indentation, For example:
+wrong Indentation,Syntax Error: For example:

 `if 5>2:`
 <br>
 `print("Five is greater than two")`

 <a href="#top">Back to Index </a>
 <hr>